matthewarthur/presentations/stl-python-feb19.md

   * (Mostly) combines functionality of Pip & Virtualenv
   * Heavily used in data science community
   * Not limited to Python
+  * Over 700 packages

 ## 2 Integrated Development Environments (IDEs)
 * Why can't I just script in Nano or Wordpad?
   * You can.
-Good luck with that.
-I used N++ on a Windows box for a decade
+I used N++ on a Windows box for a decade.
+There are better ways.
 * Why do you use an IDE?
-  * Usual reasons.
-Match ()s, indent, tab completion, troubleshooting, etc
+  * Usual reasons: Match ()s & []s, indent properly, autocomplete, error tracing, etc
 * What IDEs?
   * I use VS Code (now), Atom seems fine, there are lots!

 ## 3 Jupyter Notebooks!
-* What?
+* What:
+  * Julia + Python + R
   * https://jupyter.org/
   * Open-source browser-based app to work with 40+ languages
-  * Keep eyes open for .ipynb
+  * Mixture of code, text, graphics
   * Huge in data science
+* Where:
+  * Anywhere, the same:
+    * Your browser, EC2 instance, IDEs, Kaggle, Docker
+* Functions:
+  * Multiple environments (Py2, Py3, PyTorch, TF)
+  * Rich visuals (matplotlib, LaTex, plotly)
+  * Bash & magic cmomands

+## 4 Errors
+* What are they good for?